maubry/greenhouse-distributor-case/README.md

 #### Routes

-The app.js file shows how the rounting of incomming request is done thanks to the Express library and how middlewear are used to perform generic tasks (logging, body parsing, ...) on specific routes.
+The app.js file shows how the rounting of incomming requests is done thanks to the Express library and how middlewears are used to perform generic tasks (logging, body parsing, ...).
 These routes serves either static resources or application page.
 In this case they call the dedicated controller after going through the aut.check midlewear which verifies that the user is actually logged in.

 #### Model

 The model directory contain the airvantage.js file that manage the creation of REST requests to AirVanatage.
 Two constructor functions are used to abstract away the management of the http queries (error management, parsing of the response, ...).
 The various requests needed in the application are then built thanks to these functions.
-These requests are themselves function that takes the parameters of the actual request performed in the controllers.
+These requests are themselves functions that will be called in the controller with the parameters of the actual request.
 They are designed to work well with the asyncjs libraries that helps to manage aggregation of REST requests.

 #### Controller